QiyaoWei/reasoning-under-pressure/our_tests/README.md

 # Reward Optimization Testing Infrastructure

 This directory contains essential tests for the async batch reward manager optimization.

-## 📊 Performance Results Achieved

-- **27x speedup** over naive approach
-- **Optimal concurrency**: 60 concurrent API calls

 ## 🧪 Minimal Test Structure

 ### `benchmarks/`
-- `test_concurrency_optimization.py` - Find optimal concurrency settings for future tuning
+- `test_concurrency_optimization.py` - Find optimal concurrency settings for future tuning (so far have found 60 to be optimal, leading to a 27x speedup over the naive reward manager)

 ### `integration/`
 - `test_batch_interface.py` - Regression test for BatchRewardManager interface